-Christians brutally slain in suspected terrorist attack in Indonesia
+Christians brutally slain in suspected terrorist attack

 Three Christians had their throats slit and a fourth was beheaded in a horrific attack in Indonesia on Friday.